 One of the boardwalks was built over a creek in sensitive soil.
 TMPHD provided two (2) temporary bridges so that the contractors could move in their heavy equipment without any negative impact on the environment.

-TMPHD proposed using P10 piles as a base for each bat box as an alternative solution to concrete caissons.
+TMPHD proposed using P10 piers as a base for each bat box as an alternative solution to concrete caissons.
 The Techno Metal Post Engineering Department validated the plan, responding with real-time solutions.
 The bases for each of the four (4) bat boxes were installed in minimal time, at a rate of 8 minutes per box.

 Once all the boardwalks and pedestrian bridges were completed and the bat boxes installed, the city requested a change in the location of the bat boxes.
-Immediately upon this request, TMPHD remobilized the installation equipment, removed the P10 piles, and relocated them at minimal cost to the city and with no impact on the environment.
+Immediately upon this request, TMPHD remobilized the installation equipment, removed the P10 piers, and relocated them at minimal cost to the city and with no impact on the environment.
 This would not have been possible without significant effect on the project budget and the environment, had concrete sonotubes been used.

 After its completion, the East Humber Trail boardwalks and pedestrian bridges won various awards, including the 2013 PRO Award for Excellence in Design, which recognized the “exceptional contribution to environmentally sensitive and sustainable design.”
 In 2013, the trail was also selected by the Environmental Design Research Association to be included in their “Health + Healing Places Exhibition”, stating that the trail “truly exemplified” the theme of “Healthy + Healing Places”.